JeodC/PortMaster-PocketCrystalLeague/README.md

 |X|Sort cards during battle|
 |Y|End turn / Open all cards|

+## Cheats
+In the `cheats` folder there are three save files, all of these are at the beginning of the game with $1Million each with a different starter deck.
+Use them if you wish.

 ## Building
 This game is [open source](https://gitlab.com/moodytail/pokecards) and can be compiled with Game Maker.
 This port uses Game Maker Version 2023.8.0.98 with alternate music tracks.
 Music is externalized for more seamless streaming audio.